An Adventist Outreach Mission

 Boardman, Oh 44512

-We're open the First & Third Wednesday of each month from 9 AM – 12 Noon.
+We're open the 1st & 3rd Wednesday of each month from 9 AM – 12 Noon.

 Serving an average over 180 adults and nearly 90 children comprising of over 120 households at each monthly distribution.

 We expanded the food pantry in 2013 to include more storage to serve the community needs.Volunteers groups or organizations or individuals are needed to help stock deliveries and prepare for our Wednesday distribution days.
-If you can help, please call the office number as listed.
+If you can help, please call the office.
+Please mention "pantry volunteer info"

 Church Provides Food for Those in Need